vioice7/automationtest/readme.md

 Also note that Selenium java server must run with the browser driver

 - Java server must run in order to use Selenium instead of Goutte (make shure gekodriver is available) `java -jar -Dwebdriver.firefox.driver="/home/(loc)/automation/drivers/geckodriver" selenium-server-(ver).jar -debug`

+Note:
+The tests may have some issues due to the nature of some of the page elements (some elements are identified but can't process them), delay load time (should be solved with a hook function that waits for a page to load) or the out of view element issue (a button may not be found in the viewport).